 4-Position Recline

 These travel strollers can definitely be referred to as typical “umbrella strollers.”
-However, unlike some other umbrella strollers, this compact travel stroller comes with a 4-position recline to keep your little one comfortable while they ride along.
+However, unlike other umbrella strollers, this compact travel stroller has a 4-position recline to keep your little one comfortable while they ride along – hello, comfortable on-the-go naps!

-Drawback: The only real “issue” I have with this umbrella stroller is that it does not have an adjustable handlebar.
+Drawback: The only real “issue” I have with this umbrella-style stroller is that it does not have an adjustable handle.
 It’s somewhat low.
-So, if you’re tall like me, you might consider different travel strollers or consider purchasing an extender.
+So, if you’re tall like me, you might consider a different travel stroller or consider purchasing an extender.
+There is also no cup holder.

 Stroller weight: 9 pounds